StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The Autonomous Anomaly Detector \(AAD\) is enabled as soon as the [AAD StackPack has been installed](#install-the-aad-stackpack) in StackState.
 When the AAD has been enabled, metric streams are identified and analyzed in search of any anomalous behavior based on their past.
 After the initial training period, detected anomalies will be reported in the following way:
   - The anomaly is marked on the associated metric stream chart:
-    - The Anomaly Interval is highlighted in red.
+    - RED markers show HIGH severity anomalies.
-    - HIGH severity anomalies have a RED marker.
+    - ORANGE markers show MEDIUM severity anomalies.
-    - MEDIUM severity anomalies have an ORANGE marker.
+    - YELLOW markers shw LOW severity anomalies.
-    - LOW severity anomalies have a YELLOW marker.
+    - The Anomaly Interval for each detected is highlighted.
   - If the anomaly is considered to have a severity level of HIGH, an [anomaly event](#anomaly-events) is generated containing details of the detected anomaly.

 ![Anomalies marked on a metric stream chart](/.gitbook/assets/v45_metric_chart_anomaly.png)